omkar-lamjane/Steganography-project/README.md

 -> Secret file data encoded
 -> Remaining image data copied

-Secret file is encoded successfully into the output image.
+The secret file is successfully embedded into the output image.

 Decoding Flow